kaivanwong/kaivanwong/README.md

 </p>

 <p>
-For more information you can visit my <a href="https://kaivanwong.me">personal portfolio</a>.
+For more information you can view the <a href="https://kaivanwong.me">portfolio</a>.
 </p>